ev3lessons/FLL-Tutorials/HallOfFame/_posts/2018-06-07-Droids - Copy.markdown

 ### Share one tip about Core Values

 Be yourself!
 There are many teams that want to win and want to adopt the ideas and style of other teams.
 Come up with your own team personality and style and you will thrive.
 Also remember that FIRST LEGO League really is a journey.
 Expecting to win and skipping the steps involved in learning and growing as a team will only result in you not getting the most out of the program.

-> You don't have to be a large, loud team to win Champion's.
-You have just embrace the entire FIRST LEGO League experience and be yourself!
+You don't have to be a large, loud team to win Champion's.
+You have to just embrace the entire FIRST LEGO League experience and be yourself!

+> Things don't always go the way you want.
+But that is okay.
+They are lessons learned.
+They make you improve and they make you get better over time.
+Remember that FIRST is a jouney.

 ### What is something you wish you knew when you started out in FIRST LEGO League?

 We wish we knew how many hours it takes.
 Our first season, we thought just two hours a week on a Friday was enough.
 Most of the students didn’t know how to program and even one month into the season, everyone was still learning to program, much less working on missions.
 Knowing in advance would have helped.
 By the time we retired, we were investing 10-15 hours per week into FIRST LEGO League (including outreach efforts).
 The more time you are able to invest in FIRST LEGO League, the more you get out of the program.

-> Things don't always go the way you want.
-But that is okay.
-They are lessons learned.
-They make you improve and they make you get better over time.
-Remember that FIRST is a jouney.

 ### What is the best memory you have from FIRST LEGO League?